Providing Life-Journey Support Services

 The Community Support Worker program provides culturally appropriate holistic prevention and intervention support to urban Indigenous individuals and families impacted by Fetal Alcohol Spectrum Disorder (FASD).

-Assists Indigenous people who are navigating through the justice system in the areas of Criminal, Family and Child Welfare matters in local Thunder Bay, Armstrong and Nipigon courts.
-Assistance is also provided to those appearing in local Municipal court upon request.
+Assists Indigenous persons navigating through the justice system in the areas of Criminal, Family and Child Welfare matters in Thunder Bay, Armstrong, and Nipigon courts.

 Cultural Resource Coordinator